-- Aassist Members in staying on track with the agenda; - Pprovide regular breaks to allow time for participant's other business; - Pprovide all materials for website posting in accordance with the timelines set forth in this manual; - Eensure preparation and posting of brief meeting summaries of each meeting within one week after the meeting; - Detection of the process and procedural issues after taking Member concerns and suggestions under advisement, with consultation with the Secretary as required; - Aassist and ensure the group abides by its Charter and completes its work plan in a timely and efficient manner including any regulatory or other deadlines; - Aactively apply facilitation skills and techniques to assist participants in reaching agreement; - Rfemain fair, non-partisan and even-handed on all issues subject to the stakeholder process; and - Eensure effective participation by phone and remote means as well as in person.
+- Assist Members in staying on track with the agenda; - Provide regular breaks to allow time for participant's other business; - Provide all materials for website posting in accordance with the timelines set forth in this manual; - Ensure preparation and posting of brief meeting summaries of each meeting within one week after the meeting; - Decide group process and procedural issues after taking Member concerns and suggestions under advisement, with consultation with the Secretary as required; - Assist and ensure the group abides by its Charter and completes its work plan in a timely and efficient manner including any regulatory or other deadlines; - Actively apply facilitation skills and techniques to assist participants in reaching agreement; - Remain fair, non-partisan and even-handed on all issues subject to the stakeholder process; and - Ensure effective participation by phone and remote means as well as in person.

-In order to help ensure fair, inclusive, and non-partisan forums for member and other participants' discussion, PJM shall separate its facilitation function and role from its advocacy role in all Task Forces, Subcommittees, Special Teams, and Standing Committees.
+In order to help ensure fair, inclusive, and non-partisan forums for member and other participants' discussion, PJM shall separate its facilitation function and role from its advocacy role in all Forums, Task Forces, Subcommittees, Special Teams, and Standing Committees.
 Occasionally, on a case by case basis, PJM and members shall consider using an external, independent facilitator/mediator for issues that have complex dynamics, multiple parties, divergent interests, and high potential impact.